d2l-ai/d2l-en/chapter_introduction/intro.md

 #### Classification

-While regression models are great for addressing *how many?* questions, lots of problems don't bend comfortably to this template.
+While regression models are great for addressing *how many?* questions, lots of problems do not bend comfortably to this template.
 For example, a bank wants to add check scanning to their mobile app.
 This would involve the customer snapping a photo of a check with their smartphone's camera and the machine learning model would need to be able to automatically understand text seen in the image.